Home Health Chondrosis: symptoms, causes, treatment

 • muscle relaxants that reduce muscle tone (Baclofen, Mydocalm);

-• means for restoring the cartilage tissue of vertebral discs (chondroprotectors) - Rumalon, Chondroxide, Mucosat, Teraflex, etc.;
+• means for restoration of cartilage tissue of vertebral discs (chondroprotectors) - Rumalon, Chondroxide, Mucosat, Teraflex, etc.;

 • drugs that strengthen and improve metabolism - vitamins, minerals;